Computational resources in Boulder Opal

 Requested machines (4) are online.

-Shutting down the environment
+Cancelling calculations and shutting down the environment

-Dashboard in the Boulder Opal webapp
+Usage dashboard in the Boulder Opal web app-1

 Provisioning additional virtual machine (VM) instances